-Risperdal may be used to treat the symptoms of schizophrenia in adults and teenagers over age 13; episodes of mania or mixed episodes (mania and depression happening at the same time) in bipolar adults and children over age 10; and aggression, irritability, self-injury and sudden mood changes in autistic children ages 5 to 16.
+Risperdal may be used to treat the symptoms of schizophrenia in adults and teenagers over age 13; episodes of mania or mixed episodes (mania and depression happening at the same time) in bipolar adults and children over age 10; and aggression, irritability, self-injury and sudden mood changes in children with autism ages 5 to 16 years old.

 Risperdal is not approved by the Federal Drug Administration to treat behavior problems in adults suffering from dementia.
 Studies have shown that adults with dementia may have an increased risk of death, stroke or mini-stroke while taking drugs with risperidone.
 Adults with dementia should tell their doctor if they are taking furosemide (Lasix) and considering taking risperidone.

-Risperdal is available as a tablet, a liquid to be taken by mouth and an orally disintegrating tablet.
+Risperdal is available as a tablet, a liquid to be taken by mouth and an orally disintegrating tablet, according to the U.S. National Institutes of Health (NIH).
 Typically, it should be taken once or twice a day, at the same times every day.
 It can be taken with or without food.
 Those taking the oral liquid should use the provided dropper to measure the dose.
 It can be taken with water, orange juice, coffee or low-fat milk — but not with tea or cola.
 Those taking the orally disintegrating tablet should not push the tablet through the foil packaging but peel back the foil and immediately place it on the tongue.
 Do not crush or chew the tablet.

 If a dose is missed, patients should take it as soon as they remember it — unless it is almost time for the next dose.
 If so, they should skip the missed dose and continue with the regular dosing schedule.
 No one should take a double dose.